 In addition to involving the local community in the creation of some of the art, the festival invites visitors to participate with the art through some of its interactive features.
 Immersion by Angela Barnett, Andrew Buchanan, Darren Ballingall, Christian Rubino and Chris Mackellar is a floor projection of the world underwater and its inhabitants.
 People can interact and trigger responses from the fish by moving their shadows over them.
 Puffer fish will puff, jellyfish will light up and schools of fish will scatter upon contact.
 Young or old was irrelevant, the piece was enjoyed just the same, with some adults even competing to get the children’s spots to play with the fish.

 The atmosphere of shared discovery found in the gallery containing Immersion, was also out on Gertrude Street with the rest of the art.
 People bonded in their wonderment as they explored the different projections.
 The Gertrude Street Projection Festival is an annual Gertrude Street institution that’s a must for those seeking a free art event celebrating art and community.
+BuyDLP.com list of affordable projectors may be a great help if you feel like joining this festival of art and beauty, too.

 For more info: